Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Excerpts from the 2016 Republican Party Platform.md

 Our proposal is straightforward.
 Wherever tax rates penalize thrift or discourage investment, they must be lowered.
 Wherever current provisions of the code are disincentives for economic growth, they must be changed.
 We will not divide the American people into winners and losers.
 We will eliminate as many special interest provisions and loopholes as possible and curb corporate welfare...

-We oppose tax policies that deliberately divide Americans or promote class warfare.
+We oppose tax policies that deliberately divide [[America|Americans]] or promote class warfare.
 Because of the vital role of religious organizations, charities, and fraternal benevolent societies in fostering generosity and patriotism, they should not be subject to taxation and donations to them should remain deductible.
 To guard against hypertaxation of the American people in any restructuring of the federal tax system, any value added tax or national sales tax must be tied to the simultaneous repeal of the Sixteenth Amendment, which established the federal income tax...

 American businesses now face the world\'s highest corporate tax rates...
 We propose to level the international playing field by lowering the corporate tax rate to be on a par with, or below, the rates of other industrial nations...